Graduate Students

 Advisor: Trina McMahon

-My research interests involve the complexities of phytoplankton community structure, spatial and temporal variations in an algal bloom, and seasonal influences of HABs.
+My research involves the complexities of phytoplankton community structure, spatial and temporal variations in an algal bloom, and seasonal influences of HABs.

 Katherine (Katie) Klier